autocrossblog/autocrossblog_astro/src/content/post/2011-04-15-spl-control-arms-in-bsp.md

 ---
-layout: post
+author: chris
+publishDate: 2011-04-15T01:25:23+00:00
-title: SPL control arms in BSP
+title: "SPL control arms in BSP"
-date: '2011-04-15T01:25:23+00:00'
-permalink: spl-control-arms-in-bsp
-image:
-categories: [ 350z, nissan, setup ]
-description: This blog post discusses the legality of using SPL Parts' heim joints in Street Prepared racing, and explores potential legal alternatives.
+excerpt: "This blog post discusses the legality of using SPL Parts' heim joints in Street Prepared racing, and explores potential legal alternatives."
+url: 'spl-control-arms-in-bsp'
+tags:  [ 350z, nissan, setup ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So I finally heard back from SPL Parts regarding an email I sent a few weeks ago.
 I emailed them to ask if they could provide me the information on what the arms are configured for in terms of the heim joints.